xDinomode/simple-c-programs/README.md

 Learning c and will be posting interesting programs here

 ### how to use:
-simply compile they program you want to run
+simply compile the program you want to run